“One of the penalties for refusing to participate in politics is that you end up being governed by your inferiors.” —Plato

 Congressman Garrett was first elected to congress in 2002,.
 He serves on the House Financial Services and Budget Committees.
 He is a member of the Financial Services Subcommittees on Capital Markets, Insurance, and Government Sponsored Enterprises; Financial Institutions and Consumer Credit; and Housing and Community Opportunity.
 He is also an active member of the Republican Study Committee.

-Congressman Garrett once again destroyed his liberal opposition this past 2008 election cycle.
-Garrett is currently serving his fourth term in the House of Representatiives and was selected as the Ranking Member of the Financial Services Subcommittee on Capitol Markets, Insurance and Government Sponsored Enterprises.
+Congressman Garrett once again destroyed his liberal opposition this past 2010 election cycle.
+Garrett is currently serving his fifth term in the House of Representatiives and was selected by leadership as the Ranking Member of the Financial Services Subcommittee on Capitol Markets, Insurance and Government Sponsored Enterprises.

 Mayor Lonegan served as Mayor of Bogota for three consecutive terms in an overwhelmingly democratic town.
 He was first elected in 1995 and his last year in office was 2007.